 RECIPIENT OF THE PETER AND LYNDY WHITE FOUNDATION SCHOLARSHIP

-Since 2014 Miriam has been a member of the Victorian Opera Youth Chorus Ensemble (VOYCE).
-In that capacity she and has performed in three of Victorian Opera’s annual Youth Opera productions: The Grumpiest Boy in the World (2015) Four Saints in Three Acts (2016) and The Second Hurricane (2017).
+From 2014 - 2017 Miriam was a member of the Victorian Opera Youth Chorus Ensemble (VOYCE).
+In that capacity she performed in three of Victorian Opera’s annual Youth Opera productions: The Grumpiest Boy in the World (2015) Four Saints in Three Acts (2016) and The Second Hurricane (2017).

-This is Miriam’s second year as a Scholar with Opera Scholars Australia and she is immensely grateful for the training and performance opportunities.
-She is eagerly looking forward to participating in the upcoming events of the 2018-19 program.
+This is Miriam’s third year as a Scholar with Opera Scholars Australia and she is immensely grateful for the training and performance opportunities she has enjoyed and benefited from since joining the program in 2017.
+She is eagerly looking forward to participating in the upcoming events of the 2019-20 program.